Swedish Air Force Rangers: Organization

 Military working dogs are fully integrated into Air Force Ranger operations, being of utility in the detection and tracking of enemy infiltrators, and for the location and recovery of isolated personnel.
 Due to the units large focus on personnel recovery the patrols normally include two medics which gives them the ability to provide advanced medical treatment to the isolated personnel they are recovering.
-Like all Ranger units its medics are trained as Ranger Medics.
-They undergo a 6 month long course after which the graduates are specialists in trauma medicine and qualified to administer medicine.
+All unit medics are qualified advanced medics (Sjv/A) and undergo a 22 week course.

+Additionally, the company maintains a FRT (forward resuscitation team) with qualified medical personnel (nurses & doctors).

 The Air Force Rangers have an active old comrades association which is open to all qualified personnel.

 Heraldry

 The Air Force Rangers wear a green beret since February 1987.
 On 7 May 2002, the then Inspector General of the Air Force, major general Mats Nilsson decided that the Air Force Rangers should be assigned special training insignia.
 Their unit insignia consists of a lynx head surmounted two swords in saltire and an open laurel wreath.
 The lynx stands for flexibility and adaptation to new situations, in new environments.
 The swords means victory, conquest and success.
 The laurel wreath stands for knowledge and education.
 The insignia shows that the person has completed approved Air Force Ranger training.